-The food delivery market has been flourishing since the start of the COVID-19 pandemic, and there are no signs of it slowing down anytime soon.
+The food delivery market has been flourishing since the start of the COVID-19 pandemic, with no signs of it slowing down anytime soon.
 In Singapore, the value of the online food delivery industry is expected to skyrocket to US$708 million by 2025.
 Given how much money there is to be made, many restaurants are looking to tap into the market through various avenues.
-One of the most popular entryways has been opening a delivery restaurant via a CloudKitchens® delivery kitchen provider like Smart City Kitchens.
+One of the most popular entryways has been to set up a delivery restaurant via a CloudKitchens® provider like Smart City Kitchens.

-Some restaurateurs who want to jump may still be unsure about how to launch a delivery restaurant.
+Some restaurateurs who are interested may still be unsure about how to set up a delivery restaurant.
 To help make the transition smoother, we have put together a step-by-step guide to what is needed before you can open your doors and start serving your hungry customers.

 - Proper Planning